mollie/api-documentation/source/reference/v1/profiles-api/get-key.rst

 .. api-name:: Profiles API
    :version: 1

+.. warning:: The v1 API has been deprecated.
+The v1 API will be supported for the foreseeable future, at least until
+             July 2023.
+However, new features will only be added to the v2 API.

+             For more information on the v2 API, refer to our :doc:`v2 migration guide </payments/migrating-v1-to-v2>`.

 .. endpoint::
    :method: GET
    :url: https://api.mollie.com/v1/profiles/*profileId*/apikeys/*mode*

 .. authentication::
    :api_keys: false
+   :organization_access_tokens: false
    :oauth: true

 Get the API key for the given payment profile and profile mode.